 DTI / Debt to Income Ratio Formula

-Let’s take an example to illustrate debt to income ratio (DTI) formula.
+Let’s take an example to illustrate the debt to income ratio (DTI) formula.

 From this example, we can interpret that David is eligible for the credit card because the expected monthly debt payment is far less than David’s monthly income.